aerospike-examples/interactive-notebooks/README.md

 # Interactive Notebooks
-This repository contains jupyter notebooks, showing how Aerospike can be used in conjunction with Spark,
+This repository contains jupyter notebooks, showing how Aerospike can be used in conjunction with Spark.

 ## Contents
 - AerospikeSparkPython.ipynb : PySpark notebook